tjohann/ambient_tracking_with_raspi/README.md

 Ruint service definition
 ------------------------

 In folder ./etc you find the runit service definition.
-Note, that you have to change the I2C configuration!
+Note, that you (normaly) have to change the I2C configuration!
 See [Runit service files](etc/README.md)

 DockerPi Sensor Hub